UVigoMotorsport/gearchange/README.md

 **b**: Blip set mode (sets length of blip or cut)
 #### Blip set mode
 ##### Universal commands
-**+**: Increase the microseconds.
-More rotates the servo more in a clockwise direction (normally).
-The limit of the servo is usually 2000ms, the software limits you to 2500.
+**+**: Increase the milliseconds.
+This increases the length of time the throttle is shut or open.
+Limit is 500ms.
-**-**: Decrease the microseconds.
-Less rotates the servo more in a counter-clockwise direction (normally).
-The limit of the servo is usually 1000ms, the software limits you to 500.
+**-**: Decrease the milliseconds.
+This decreases the length of time the throttle is shut or open.
+Limit is 0ms.
 **t**: Sends a blip or cut for the amount of time set.
 **q**: Quit this specific setting and go back up a level.
 Changes are saved.
 **!**: No matter the level, quit Set mode and go back to normal mode.
 Changes are saved.